sairagillani18k/kalman_filter_python/README.md

 It take sthe series of measurements overtime and predict the next position.
 Can be used in Computer Visin appplications.
 It can be used in sensors , GPS , in senarios where you you loose the signals for some moments.
-Here in this figure, range nes are the real data points and Green ones are the predcitons by using Klamna Filter.
+Here in this figure, range nes are the real data points and Green ones are the predcitons by using Kalman Filter.

 Credit goes to pysource
 https://pysource.com/2021/11/02/kalman-filter-predict-the-trajectory-of-an-object/